 The six Infinity 323 panels by PHONIX save us about 700 litres of oil a year and reduce our CO2 emissions by 1.9 tons.

 We have two stoves on the property for space heating.
 Traditionally we would have used coal in the stoves.
 In 2011 we stopped burning coal in our stoves and switched to burning wood, reducing Co2 emissions from over 4 tons to less than 1 ton.

 One ton of Coal when burnt produces 2.86 tons of carbon dioxide.
 One ton of wood produces 20 kg of carbon dioxide.Green electricity supplier:

 Our electricity has been supplied by Airtricity since 2009.
 Airtricity are the biggest users of Renewable energy in Ireland.The Results to date:

-We plan to further reduce our energy consumption further in 2016 by 2%.
+We plan to further reduce our eclectricity by switching to 100% led lighting in 2020.

 We separate our waste at source into 5 streams.